PEPSetWhichEigenpairs#

 Input Parameters#

-pep - eigensolver context obtained from PEPCreate()
+pep - the polynomial eigensolver context

 Options Database Keys#

--pep_largest_magnitude - Sets largest eigenvalues in magnitude
+-pep_largest_magnitude - sets largest eigenvalues in magnitude

--pep_smallest_magnitude - Sets smallest eigenvalues in magnitude
+-pep_smallest_magnitude - sets smallest eigenvalues in magnitude

--pep_largest_real - Sets largest real parts
+-pep_largest_real - sets largest real parts

--pep_smallest_real - Sets smallest real parts
+-pep_smallest_real - sets smallest real parts

--pep_largest_imaginary - Sets largest imaginary parts
+-pep_largest_imaginary - sets largest imaginary parts

--pep_smallest_imaginary - Sets smallest imaginary parts
+-pep_smallest_imaginary - sets smallest imaginary parts

--pep_target_magnitude - Sets eigenvalues closest to target
+-pep_target_magnitude - sets eigenvalues closest to target

--pep_target_real - Sets real parts closest to target
+-pep_target_real - sets real parts closest to target

--pep_target_imaginary - Sets imaginary parts closest to target
+-pep_target_imaginary - sets imaginary parts closest to target

--pep_all - Sets all eigenvalues in an interval or region
+-pep_all - sets all eigenvalues in an interval or region

 Notes#

-Not all eigensolvers implemented in PEP account for all the possible values stated above.
-If SLEPc is compiled for real numbers PEP_LARGEST_IMAGINARY and PEP_SMALLEST_IMAGINARY use the absolute value of the imaginary part for eigenvalue selection.
+Not all eigensolvers implemented in PEP account for all the possible values

 The target is a scalar value provided with PEPSetTarget().

-The criterion PEP_TARGET_IMAGINARY is available only in case PETSc and SLEPc have been built with complex scalars.
+The criterion PEP_TARGET_IMAGINARY is available only in case PETSc and

 See Also#

-PEPGetWhichEigenpairs(), PEPSetTarget(), PEPSetInterval(), PEPSetDimensions(), PEPSetEigenvalueComparison(), PEPWhich
+PEP: Polynomial Eigenvalue Problems, PEPGetWhichEigenpairs(), PEPSetTarget(), PEPSetInterval(), PEPSetDimensions(), PEPSetEigenvalueComparison(), PEPWhich

 Level#